CommonsBuild/tqf/README.md

 # Alloha
 ---

-For more information on how to use Alloha and contribute to the research, please refer to the [Documentation](#) and [Contribution Guidelines](#).

-This research repository is maintained by The Token Engineering Commons (TEC) to aid in the operation of the Token Engineering Grant Round (TEGRX) series which allocates a target annual $100,000USD funding to token engineering public goods projects via Quadratic Funding.
+This research repository is maintained by [The Token Engineering Commons (TEC)](https://twitter.com/tecmns/) to aid in the operation of the Token Engineering Grant Round (TEGRX) series which allocates a target annual $100,000USD funding to token engineering public goods projects via Quadratic Funding.